For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Buses

-Lothian Buses run throughout Edinburgh and into Midlothian and East Lothian, making getting around cheap and easy for students.
+Lothian Buses run throughout Edinburgh and into Mid Lothian, East Lothian and West Lothian, making getting around cheap and easy for students.

 Edinburgh buses accept contactless or the correct change, so be prepared unless you think you can charm the driver!

-Day tickets are capped to £4.50 which allows you unlimited access for that day.
-The buses also operate a TapTapCap meaning when you use the same card all week and reach the cap you can continue using the service without being further charged.
-But unless you live outside the city it's unlikely you'll need to use transport that frequently.
+Day tickets are capped at £5, allowing unlimited access for that day.
+The buses also operate a TapTapCap, meaning that when you use the same card all week and reach the cap, you can continue using the service without being charged further.
+But unless you live outside the city, it's unlikely you'll need to use transport that frequently.

 For students who live too far away from campus to walk to lectures, the best bet is to buy a Student Ridacard.